 Most students grow up in a culture that equates the consumption of alcohol with having fun, relaxing, and reducing tension.
 Drinking alcohol has become a rite of passage for some young people, and many students come to college having learned to drink during their high school years.

-The National College Health Assessment (NCHA) surveys students before entering college about how much alcohol they have consumed in the last two weeks.
-According to its most recent survey of schools, the percentage of students who abstain has decreased and the number of students who drink once they enter college has increased.
+The Everfi Alcohol Edu Survey surveys students before entering college about how much alcohol they have consumed in the last two weeks.
+According to its most recent survey of schools, the percentage of students who abstain has increased and the number of students who drink once they enter college is declining.